pereznetworks/WeatherX/README.md

 # TD-Project12
-Daniel Perez, Captsone - Team TreeHouse FSJS Project, "The Chief's Kitchen"
+Daniel Perez, Captsone - Team TreeHouse FSJS Project, "The Chef's Kitchen"

+Status: the web app is not online, yet, still in development

 # My Captsone Project, "The Chief's Kitchen":

-Inspired by my wife, who is a great chef herself, it is excellent way to showcase all the latest software technologies made possible by our ever connected world!
+Inspired by my wife, who is a great chef, it is excellent way to showcase all the latest software technologies made possible by our ever connected world!

 With this app, a chef will be able to get recipes, source local ingredients, find cookware and cooking utensils and even watch videos of the recipes being made.